-Marine Protected Area Figure Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations National Key Deer Refuge (established in 1954, 561 km2 in size) 28 Florida: Other AFTT Areas (within 10 NM of Key West OPAREA and Key West Range Complex) Focal Resource (protect and preserve Key deer (Odocoileus virginianus clavium) and other wildlife resources in the Florida Keys) Prohibited: feeding, capturing, or harassing wildlife; hunting or discharging firearms (U.S. Fish and Wildlife Service, 2015f).
+Marine Protected Area Figure/ Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations National Key Deer Refuge (established in 1954; 561 km 2 in size) Figure 6.1-2 (28) Florida: Other AFTT Areas (within 10 NM of Key West OPAREA and Key West Range Complex) Focal Resource (protect and preserve Key deer (Odocoileus virginianus clavium) and other wildlife resources in the Florida Keys) Prohibited: feeding, capturing, or harassing wildlife; hunting or discharging firearms (U.S. Fish and Wildlife Service, 2015g).
 The resources protected by this area could be briefly exposed to aircraft overflights; however, overflights are not likely to harm the area's protected natural resources.
 No other proposed activities are expected to occur in the area.
 Therefore, no impacts are expected within the National Key Deer Refuge.
-St. Marks National Wildlife Refuge (established in 1931, 449 km2 in size) 29 Florida: Other AFTT Areas Ecosystem (shorebirds, marine mammals, American alligator [Alligator mississippiensis], sea turtles) Prohibited: taking artifacts, natural features, animals, or plants; boats 16 October through 14 March, only nonmotorized boats or boats with electric motors are allowed at other times (U.S. Fish and Wildlife Service, 2016d).
+St. Marks National Wildlife Refuge (established in 1931; 449 km2 in size) Figure 6.1-2 (29) Florida: Other AFTT Areas Ecosystem (shorebirds, marine mammals, American alligator [Alligator mississippiensis], sea turtles) Prohibited: taking artifacts, natural features, animals, or plants; boats 16 October through 14 March, only nonmotorized boats or boats with electric motors are allowed at other times (U.S. Fish and Wildlife Service, 2016e).
 The resources protected by this area could be briefly exposed to aircraft overflights; however, overflights are not likely to harm the area's protected natural resources.
 No other proposed activities are expected to occur in the area.
 Therefore, no impacts are expected within St. Marks National Wildlife Refuge.
-Ten Thousand Islands National Wildlife Refuge (established in 1996, 141 km2 in size) 30 Florida: Other AFTT Areas Ecosystem (birds, manatees, sea turtles, mangroves) Prohibited: hunting, except duck hunting (U.S. Fish and Wildlife Service, n.dc).
+Ten Thousand Islands National Wildlife Refuge (established in 1996; 141 km2 in size) Figure 6.1-2 (30) Florida: Other AFTT Areas Ecosystem (birds, manatees, sea turtles, mangroves) Prohibited: hunting, except duck hunting (U.S. Fish and Wildlife Service, 2016d).
 The resources protected by this area could be briefly exposed to aircraft overflights; however, overflights are not likely to harm the area's protected natural resources.
 No other proposed activities are expected to occur in the area.
-Therefore, no impacts are expected within the Ten Thousand Island National Wildlife Refuge.
-Breton National Wildlife Refuge (established in 1904, 31 km2 in size) 31 Louisiana: Other AFTT Areas Ecosystem (nesting or wintering birds) Prohibited: carrying, possessing, or discharging firearms; entry into the nesting areas and any disturbance of the nesting colonies (U.S. Fish and Wildlife Service, 2006b).
+Therefore, no impacts are expected within the Ten Thousand Islands National Wildlife Refuge.
+Breton National Wildlife Refuge (established in 1904; 31 km2 in size) Figure 6.1-3 (31) Louisiana: Other AFTT Areas Ecosystem (nesting or wintering birds) Prohibited: carrying, possessing, or discharging firearms; entry into the nesting areas and any disturbance of the nesting colonies (U.S. Fish and Wildlife Service, 2006a).
 The resources protected by this area could be briefly exposed to aircraft overflights; however, overflights are not likely to harm the area's protected natural resources.
 No other proposed activities are expected to occur in the area.
 Therefore, no impacts are expected within Breton National Wildlife Refuge.

-Table 6.1-2: National System of Marine Protected Areas within the Study Area (continued)
+Table 6.1-2: National System of Parks and Marine Protected Areas within the Study Area (continued)